So it’s that time again…

 1. Assess Your Business Needs

 Instead of posting a generic profile on random job sites, take a minute to decide your hiring needs.
+Knowing how to assess your team will help you hire the right people.
+The Assessment Center explains how important proper skills and aptitude tests are in a team.
 If you know this information, then you can set realistic goals of the number of people you need to hire and the qualifications you’re looking for.

 - How many positions are available?